 Protecting Your Data

-In the event of a CME, or an EMP (electro-magnetic pulse) from a man-made source, there will be many high-impact areas of life that will be effected.
+In the event of a CME, or an EMP (electro-magnetic pulse) from a man-made source, there will be many high-impact areas of life that will be affected.
 However, once these areas have been addressed and the economy has entered a recovery phase, you will want to be safe in the knowledge that your data will have been protected.
 Traditional spinning hard disk drives are particularly susceptible to magnetic interference and can easily corrupt due to it.
 It has been shown that hard disks are so sensitive to changes due to the way they function, that even when they are not being used, they wear out faster that during normal use: something to this about in the event of power failure that may be brought on by magnetic interference.

 As part of our Picturepark Suisse Safe offering, we are pleased to be able to offer a layer of additional security: the tape backups that we use provide a much greater degree of protection against magnetic fields.
 This is because tape itself is a non-conductive material (see: how it works) and tape is generally very safe.
-Due to this, your data is much safer against the hidden threat of magnetic fields than if it were in a standard datacentre.
+Due to this, your data is much safer against the hidden threat of magnetic fields than if it were just a single-location in a standard datacentre.